thetronjohnson/layrr/README.md

 1. **Proxy & Inject**: layrr proxies your dev server and injects a small overlay
 2. **Select**: You switch to Edit mode and click any element on the page
 3. **Describe**: You describe the change in natural language
-4. **Edit**: Claude Code reads the source file, makes the minimal edit, and saves it
+4. **Edit**: Your AI agent reads the source file, makes the minimal edit, and saves it
 5. **Reload**: Your dev server hot-reloads the page

 ### CLI Options